heroiclabs/nakama-docs/docs/runtime-code-basics.md

 ## Message names

-If your runtime code is in Go, refer [this page](https://github.com/heroiclabs/nakama/blob/master/runtime/runtime.go) for a full list of hooks that are available in the runtime package.
+If your runtime code is in Go, refer to [the interface definition](https://github.com/heroiclabs/nakama/blob/master/runtime/runtime.go) for a full list of hooks that are available in the runtime package.

 In Lua, you should use the following request names for `register_req_before` and `register_req_after` hooks: